Why is Hospice Needed?

 - Community Networking, Education and Training

-We strive to provide links in the continuum of care by supporting care giving at home, in hospital, Trillium Hospice and at community care facilities
+We strive to provide links in the continuum of care by supporting care giving at home, in hospital, Hospice at Trillium and at community care facilities throughout our community.

-Often staff time can be significantly diverted to fundraising and event coordination efforts, so our challenge is to attain stable funding to allow professional volunteer coordination and continued certified client counselling.
+Often staff time can be significantly diverted to fundraising and event coordination efforts, so our challenge is to attain stable funding to allow professional volunteer coordination and continued client support.

 Our volunteers are our greatest asset!
 Oceanside Hospice Society could not operate without the dedication of volunteers who are giving of their time, talent and dedication.